dmauser/azure-dns-private-resolver/adr-lab/README.md

 # 3) Access onprem-win-dns VM via Bastion and review the Windows DNS Configuration using Conditional Forwarder (use Bastion to access the Windows VM).

-# 4) Review the Priavte DNS Resolver configuration and inbound endpoints
+# 4) Review the DNS Private Resolver configuration and inbound endpoints

 # 5) Review Private Endpoints (hubpe, spk1pe and spk2pe) configuration